7 Simple Ways to Make Your Marketing More Agile

-Recent research shows that 57% of knowledge workers say wasteful meetings get in the way of their work, so it’s clear there’s plenty of room for improvement here.
+Research shows that 57% of knowledge workers say wasteful meetings get in the way of their work, so it’s clear there’s plenty of room for improvement here.

-57% of knowledge workers say meetings are keeping them from being productive – via @AndreaFryrear
+57% of knowledge workers say meetings are keeping them from being productive – via @AndreaFryrear on X.

 Try one (or all) of these three tips for better meetings:

 Set a Purpose and a Timebox

 There are lots of legitimate reasons to have a meeting.
 You may be there to: